microsoft/Mastering-the-Marketplace/docs/vm/index.md

 ---

-<div class = "description"> The content in this course is from a live hands-on workshop.
+The content in this course is from a live hands-on workshop.
 These demo-heavy modules take you all the way from creating a new virtual machine in Azure through publishing a custom virtual machine offer to the Microsoft commercial marketplace.
-If you are looking to publish a new virtual machine offer, this series will get you from beginner to advanced in a short time. </div>
+If you are looking to publish a new virtual machine offer, this series will get you from beginner to advanced in a short time.

 ---